 You can construct arbitrary queries over Firewall Insights metrics by

-Cloud Monitoring version 3 API documentation.
+in the Cloud Monitoring version 3 API documentation.

 Firewall Insights gathers metrics data for the last time that a firewall rule was applied to allow or deny traffic (timestamp) and for the number of hits on a firewall rule for the retention period.